Jorge0594/Round-Robin-Tournament/README.md

 |  Round 6  |  8 - 7  |    1    |    2    |    3    |
 |  Round 7  |  4 - 8  |    5    |    6    |    7    |

-If the number of players is pair, the last num (in this case 8) is writes alternately from right to left.
-Otherwise simply ignore this column.
+If the number of players is pair, the last num (in this case 8) is writed alternately from right to left.
+Otherwise, simply ignore this column.

 For the other columns the table as shown bellow: